Chitlapakkam Lake: Dump Yard

 The open space near a lake in Chitlapakkam has been converted into a garbage dump yard.
 The dump yard has been in existence for around two decades and wastes generated by households and businesses are dumped here.
 An RTI revealed that the panchayat started dumping at the lake without getting prior permissions from PWD (the owner of the lake) or the Pollution Control Board.

 The town generates roughly around 8 tonnes of waste every day.
 Sanitary workers of the local body dump 3 tonnes of waste generated by the town at the half-acre yard in front of the lake.

 The remaining 5 tonnes of waste is collected from 10,030 households in the 18 wards of the local body by Green Friends of Hand-In-Hand (HIH).
 Houose hold wastes are collected by HIH conservancy workers, with a tri-cycle cart, door to door.

 In the past, dump yard has caught fire multiple times resulting in smoke that creates woes to the general public and the patients who come to the adjacent government hospital.

 The conservancy workers separate out plastics and metal that can be sold to scrap vendors.
-All other house hold waste, including dry and wet, is dumped in the lake dumpyard without further segregation.
+All other household waste, including dry and wet, is dumped in the lake dumpyard without further segregation.
 HIH workers are not equipped with adequate vehicles that can help them enforce proper segregation at source.
-Waste received from restaurants and vegetable shop owners are composted at the shed allocated for segregation and biocomposting.
+Waste received from restaurants and vegetable shop owners are composted at the shed allocated for segregation and bio-composting.

 The residents associations have raised several petitions over the decade, requesting the officials and political leaders to move the garbage dumpyard away from Chitlapakkam and to ensure the lake area is recovered and put to proper use.

 Restoration

 A major restoration work was initiated in June 2003, when a ₹ 4 million project was mooted for which funds were collected from various sources including the government, residents, individuals, residents’ groups, and philanthropists.

 According to a report submitted to the Kancheepuram district administration, improvement work on the lake would require an estimated ₹ 4.5 million for the improvement of the lake.
 The public has funded ₹ 1.5 million and the state government is funding ₹ 3 million.
 These work strengthened the lake bunds and increased their height by 10 feet.

 On 10 February 2013, work to build a 750-m pathway around the lake, at the cost of ₹ 45 lakhs, commenced.
 It is proposed that the lake will be used for boating and a garden will be maintained around.

-On 28 January 2022, The Tamil Nadu government began removing encroachments on Chitlapakkam Lake in the suburb of Chrompet.
-The families encroaching the suburb were cleared by the Public Works and Revenue departments to demolish houses on the lake.
-The encroachment drive came after a Madras High Court order to protect water bodies and making Chitlapakkam Lake a model waterbody for the rest of the state.
+On 15 July 2019 the former chief minister of Tamil Nadu Thiru.
+Edappadi K Palaniswami announced 25 crores for the lake restoration under Rule 110 based on the request of Chitlapakkam Rajendran the district secretary of ADMK on behalf of the people of Chitlapakkam.Later in the year 2022,the encroachment drive came after a Madras High Court order to protect water bodies and making Chitlapakkam Lake a model waterbody for the rest of the state.